Dobrova, Dobrova–Polhov Gradec: Second World War

-On 8 July 1942 the Partisans attacked an Italian stronghold at the rectory in Dobrova.
+On 8 July 1942, the Partisans attacked an Italian stronghold at the rectory in Dobrova.
 On the following day the village was burned.
-On 20 November 1942 the Partisans abducted and killed seven people from the nearby village of Zaklanec in the Broad Creek Gorge.
-On 27 January 1943 the Partisans burned down the newly built six-year school in Dobrova.
+On 20 November 1942, the Partisans abducted and killed seven people from the nearby village of Zaklanec in the Broad Creek Gorge.
+On 27 January 1943, the Partisans burned down the newly built six-year school in Dobrova.

 Church

 The parish church in Dobrova is dedicated to the Assumption of Mary and was one of the most important pilgrimage churches in Carniola.
 A church or chapel has stood at this site since before 1231, when the structure there was enlarged.
-According to Johann Weikhard von Valvasor, this is one of the oldest church sites in Slovenia, and according to some sources it may even date to as early as 970.
+According to Johann Weikhard von Valvasor, this is one of the oldest church sites in Slovenia, and according to some sources the pilgrimage to a shrine there may date back to as early as 970.

 Dobrova was originally subordinate to the proto-parish of Šentvid nad Ljubljano.
 Because of Dobrova's distance from Šentvid and to better serve the increasingly large number of pilgrims that traveled to Dobrova, a vicariate was established in Dobrova in 1723, and it was made an independent parish in 1784.
 The vicariate already included the churches in Gabrje, Hruševo, and Brezje pri Dobrovi as chapels of ease, and Podsmreka was added to the new parish in 1784.

 The current church was built between 1711 and 1716, largely due to the efforts of Baron Franc Bogomir Polhograjski, at that time the cathedral canon and dean in Ljubljana.
 The church was designed by the architect Gregor Maček Sr. (1664–1725).
 The height of the bell tower was increased in 1752.
 The interior frescos were painted by Matija Bradaška (1852–1915) and the main altar is a work by Matija Tomc (1814–1885).
 The church was formerly known as the Our Lady of the Hazels Church (cerkev Marije v leščevju) due to the hazels that still grow there.
 The church has been protected as a cultural heritage monument since 2009.